 Who can apply?

-Only professional artists and cultural workers (such as curators, producers, fiction translators, cultural editors or researchers) within all culture and art forms can apply for funding.
+Only professional artists and other professionals in the field (such as curators, producers, translators, cultural editors or researchers) within all culture and art forms can apply for funding.
 You can apply for funding as an individual, group, organisation or institution.

-“Professional” means that you have documented experience of work within the field of art and culture and/or have studied art or culture.
+“Professional” means that you have documented experience of work within the field of art and culture and/or have a degree in arts or culture.

 The network should comprise partners from: